open-mmlab/mmdeploy/docs/en/03-benchmark/benchmark.md

 - Synchronize devices after each inference.
 - We count the average inference performance of 100 images of the dataset.
 - Warm up.
 For ncnn, we warm up 30 iters for all codebases.
 As for other backends: for classification, we warm up 1010 iters; for other codebases, we warm up 10 iters.
 - Input resolution varies for different datasets of different codebases.
-All inputs are real images except for `mmediting` because the dataset is not large enough.
+All inputs are real images except for `mmagic` because the dataset is not large enough.

 Users can directly test the speed through [model profiling](../02-how-to-run/profile_model.md).
 And here is the benchmark in our environment.